Nventify/email-to-ethereum-address/README.md

 # Email to Ethereum Address

 An email to Ethereum address directory Web3 library.
-This library requires a Web3 compatible client.
+This library is a Web3js wrapper which manages interactions with an Ethereum smart contract application.

-`Note: This library currently runs on the Ethereum ROPSTEN (Revival) TESTNET and is intended for demonstration purposes only.`
+`Note: This library currently runs on the Ethereum ROPSTEN (Revival) TESTNET and is intended for demonstration purposes only.
+This library requires a Web3 compatible client.`

 ![Workflow Diagram](images/workflow.png)